mkornblum/de271-fa14/source/syllabus/index.markdown

 1. CSS Practice Worksheet - Typography and Color
 2. Suggested Reading: Chapter 11, "CSS Intro" and Chapter 13, "Headings and Paragraphs"" in "Interact With Web Standards".

-**Thurs 9/12**
+**Thursday, September 11th**

 Studio Period - review HTML, CSS we've learned so far.
+Tie up any loose ends from HTML/CSS intros.
 Work on CSS practice worksheet.

 ### Week 3

-**Tues 9/17**
+**Tuesday, September 16th**

 Lecture: More on CSS - Box Model, Positioning Intro

 _Classwork/Homework:_

 1. Work through exercises/worksheet to practice using the box model.
-2. Suggested Reading: chapter 14, "Whitespace", chapter 20, "Floats", and chapter 21, "Positioning" in "Interact With Web Standards".
+2. Suggested Reading: chapter 14, "Whitespace", chapter 20, "Floats",
+   and chapter 21, "Positioning" in "Interact With Web Standards".

-**Thurs 9/19**
+**Thursday, September 18th**

 Studio Period - work on CSS exercises/worksheet.

+_Homework:_
 Bring in some kind of food packaging with you to class next week.
 It should be clean (don't smell up the classroom).
 Some kind of cardboard box, granola bar wrapper, or bottled drink will all work.
 Choose something with a decent amount of text on it.

 ### Week 4

-**Tues 9/24**
+**Tuesday, September 23rd**

 Discussions - remaining questions about CSS, the box model, etc?